danny-o/Joint-Posting-App/README.md

 # Joint-Posting-App

-Create status updates on twitter, linkedin, facebook and whatsapp from the app
+Create status updates on twitter, linkedin, facebook and whatsapp from the app.
+If you like posting across social media platforms without having to go to each platform to post, then this is for you.